AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

    >
    >A common practice is to use the same filename as the original MSI file (for example, `DocumentSecurityExtensionforMicrosoftOffice.msi`).

-## Configuring automatic application of a default policy {#configuring-automatic-application-of-a-default-policy}
+## Configure automatic application of a default policy {#configuring-automatic-application-of-a-default-policy}

 As part of the configuration, you can configure automatic application of a default policy so that the Document Security Extension for Microsoft Office protects every document that is saved.